rebelsky/csc301-jekyll/_dev/_assignments/assignment04.md

 a.
 Describe three reasonable implements of this ADT.

 b.
-For each, indicte that asymptotic cost of each method.
+For each, indicate that asymptotic cost of each method.
 In determining the asymptotic cost of each method, make sure that you consider not only the size of the set (`n`), but also the length of the string (`m`).